JacobTutt/dual_autodiff_package/README.md

 # Dual Numbers in Dual Autodiff Package
-**'dual_autodiff'** is a Python library that enables the use of dual numbers in the aim of preforming automatic differentiation.
+**`dual_autodiff`** is a Python library that enables the use of dual numbers in the aim of preforming automatic differentiation.

 ## Motivation